12 Step CMMC Compliance Guide for DIB Suppliers

 DIB Suppliers Accelerate CMMC Compliance With Kiteworks

 Kiteworks ensures regulatory compliance and effectively manages risk with every send, share, receive, and save of sensitive content.
-The Kiteworks platform makes it easy for organizations to achieve CMMC 2.0 compliance.
-It enables organizations to be compliant with nearly 90% of the current practices delineated in CMMC 2.0 Level 2.
+The Kiteworks Private Content Network is FedRAMP Moderate Authorized and supports nearly 90% of Level 2 requirements for CMMC compliance.
 This removes many of the CMMC barriers facing contractors and subcontractors that conduct business with the DoD, enabling them to demonstrate CMMC 2.0 compliance in weeks versus months.

 The Kiteworks Private Content Network (PCN) helps organizations reduce the cost, administration, and complexity by deploying a single platform to protect and manage the breadth of content communications, including encrypted email, file sharing, SFTP, managed file transfer (MFT), forms, and custom enterprise integrations, with no file size limitations.